asciamanna/asciamanna.github.io/_drafts/tdd-is-not-a-testing-practice.md

 tags: ['tdd']
 ---

-Developers, managers, and technical leaders often say they don't care whether unit tests are written first or last, just as long as they get written.
+Too often I hear people say they don't care whether unit tests are written first or last, just as long as they get written.
 This is indicative of the belief that the existence of tests is more important than the method used to create them.
 Unfortunately, this advice disregards all of the benefits of test-driven development (TDD).

 ## Misunderstanding the Purpose of TDD